jack-bradshaw/Avatar/README.md

 # Avatar
 Tools for testing Java annotation processors.

 Writing automated tests for annotation processors is a difficult task.
 Many important classes in the annotation processing API cannot be directly instantiated, and the complexity of the API renders the standard mocking frameworks ineffective.
-This library addresses these issues with a custom JUnit test rule.
+This library contains a custom JUnit test rule which solves these issues by:
+- Providing `javax.model.Element` instances.
+- Providing access to the annotation processor utilities.
+- Providing access to compile-time data.

 ## Download
 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:avatar:1.0.1'` to your gradle build file to use the latest version.